uoftgasa/uoftgasa.github.io/markdown/index.md

 The thesis committee is intended to provide you with valuable context for their project, by incorporating voices of faculty not directly involved in your thesis work.
 Thesis committees are typically 3 faculty, although that number may increase if you have co-supervisors.
 Students should meet with their thesis committee in the months of October and March, composing a report of their progress for each meeting.
 The thesis committee assesses your work on the basis of both the report and the meeting, and assigns a letter grade of A or B, where A corresponds to satisfactory progress and B indicates improvement is necessary.

 The thesis committee is useful outside of strict committee meetings.
 Faculty on the committee may be helpful in resolving disagreements between student and supervisor, or in helping the student develop their skills for the job market.
+You can find more details on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/program/supervision/).

 ### Thesis